Platform comparison

 Where ARLOOPA Studio is usually the better choice for no-code teams than 8th Wall

 ARLOOPA Studio is the stronger choice for no-code buyers because it remains an active, supported commercial platform.
-Teams can still evaluate pricing, schedule demos, and launch projects without entering a migration or self-hosting conversation first.
-That alone is a major advantage now that 8th Wall’s hosted Studio, login, and cloud workflow are gone.
+Teams can still compare pricing, book a walkthrough, publish projects, and keep operating in a hosted workflow without entering a migration or self-hosting conversation first.
+That alone changes the comparison now that 8th Wall’s hosted Studio, login, and cloud editing flow are gone.

-It is also a better fit when the roadmap is broader than developer-led WebAR.
+It is also the better fit when the roadmap is broader than developer-led WebAR.
 ARLOOPA already highlights WebAR, image tracking, surface tracking, face tracking, geospatial AR, branded-app planning, and public Meta Quest app presence.
-For business, marketing, education, tourism, and event teams, that is usually a more practical operating model than a retired hosted platform moving into open-source tooling.
+For business, marketing, education, tourism, museum, and event teams, that is usually a more realistic operating model than rebuilding process around a retired hosted platform.

-• You need an active, supported no-code commercial platform today, not a migration project.
+• You need an active, supported no-code platform now, not a migration project.

-• Your team is not looking to self-host or rebuild workflow around an open-source or offline engine path.
+• Your team is not planning to self-host or rebuild process around an open-source or offline engine path.

-• You want broader public capability coverage, including geospatial AR, branded-app planning, and Meta Quest presence.
+• You want broader capability coverage, including geospatial AR, branded-app planning, and Meta Quest presence.

 Where the competitor may fit